Aigel (band): Aigel Gaisina

 Gaisina was born on 9 October 1986 and lives in Naberezhnye Chelny.
+In 2023, she had to flee to Berlin (Germany), because she had protested against the Russian invasion of Ukraine.
 She is a professional voice actor.

 Gaisina started writing songs in school and first performed on stage when she was 16.
 She released her debut album, Les («Лес»), in 2003.
 In the mid-2000s, she gained recognition as a poet and translator of Tatar poetry in literary magazines.
 In 2013, Gaisina and Temur Khadyrov formed the experimental electronic group Tak Krasivo Temno.

 Ilya Baramiya

 Baramiya was born on 18 June 1973 and lives in Saint Petersburg.
 He is a sound engineer and producer.
 Baramiya started making electronic music in 1997 and has been a member of the groups Yolochniye Igrushki, 2H Company, and Samoe Bolshoe Prostoe Chislo.
 He was the curator of the "Contemporary Music and Sound Design" area at the Mayak School of Creative Industries.

 History

-In the fall of 2016, Gaisina contacted Baramiya on social media with the idea of staging a play based on her poetry collection, Sud. Тhe idea evolved as Gaisina and Baramiya worked together, and they ended up forming the group AIGEL.
+In the fall of 2016, Gaisina contacted Baramiya on social media with the idea of staging a play based on her poetry collection, Sud. Тhe idea evolved as Gaisina and Baramiya worked together, and they ended up forming the group Aigel.
 In the beginning of 2017, the group held their first concerts in Moscow and St. Petersburg.

-On 10 April 2017, AIGEL released their debut album, 1190.
+On 10 April 2017, Aigel released their debut album, 1190.
 The title refers to Gaisina's partner's sentence, as he was supposed to spend 1190 days in prison.